Cefalù Cathedral

 The Cathedral of Cefalù (Duomo di Cefalù) is a Roman Catholic basilica in Cefalù, Sicily.
 It is one of nine structures included in the UNESCO World Heritage Site known as Arab-Norman Palermo and the Cathedral Churches of Cefalù and Monreale.

 The cathedral was erected between 1131 and 1240 in the Norman architectural style, the island of Sicily having been conquered by the Normans in 1091.
 According to tradition, the building was erected after a vow made to the Holy Saviour by the King of Sicily, Roger II, after he escaped from a storm to land on the city's beach.
 The building has a fortress-like character and, seen from a distance, it dominates the skyline of the surrounding medieval town.
 It made a powerful statement of the Norman presence.

+Centuries later, the cathedral was a source of inspiration for architect Antonio Vandone's Mogadishu Cathedral, built between 1925 and 1928 in Italian Somaliland.

 History

 The cathedral was built in a long-populated area, as attested by the presence of a Roman road and a Paleo-Christian mosaic.
 Construction began in 1131, the apse mosaics were begun in 1145, and the sarcophagi that Roger II provided for his tomb and that of his wife were put in place the same year.

 After 1172 the church suffered a period of decline.
 In 1215 Frederick II of Hohenstaufen moved the two sarcophagi to the Cathedral of Palermo.
 Construction of the cathedral was resumed soon after, the façade being completed in 1240.
-The cathedral was consecrated in 1267 by Rodolphe de Chevriêres, Bishop of Albano.
+The cathedral was consecrated in 1267 by Rodolphe de Chevrières, Bishop of Albano.

 In 1472 a portico, by Ambrogio da Como, was added between the two towers of the facade.